-Alexandria Bay is a popular vacation spot, with the summertime population swelling to over 15,000, from the roughly 1,100 people who live there year round.
+Alexandria Bay is a popular vacation spot, with the summer population swelling to over 15,000, from the roughly 1,100 people who live there year round.
 This means tourism is big business and impactful on the local economy and seasonal employment.
-The importance of the industry to the community is apparent with much of the main street close to the docks populated with restaurants, hotels, and souvenir shops, selling unsurprisingly thousand island dressing, Boldt castle souvenirs, and shot glasses, among other things.
+The importance of the industry to the community is clear with much of the main street close to the docks populated with restaurants, hotels, and souvenir shops, selling unsurprisingly thousand island dressing, Boldt castle souvenirs, and shot glasses.

 We popped into one of the many souvenir shops, to find a squirrel had run into the shop as well!
 For about 15 minutes we tried in vain with the shop staff to corral the squirrel out.
-The squirrel was more interested in checking out what the shop had to offer, instead of returning to the busy street.
+The squirrel was more interested in checking out what the shop offered, instead of returning to the busy street.

-The big draw to the region is, of course, the spectacular scenery.
+The big draw to the region is the spectacular scenery.
 The best way to take in the landscape of the thousand islands region is by boat.
-Kathy choose the 2 Nation Tour, operated by Uncle Sam Boat Tours which has been in operation for 85 years.
-The large multi-level boat had an open top deck which was perfect for taking in the scenery.
+Kathy chose the 2 Nation Tour, operated by Uncle Sam Boat Tours which has been in operation for 85 years.
+The large multi-level boat had an open top deck perfect for taking in the scenery.
 As the name of the tour implies we traveled around much of the U.S. side of the St. Lawrence and into Canada on an extensive tour of the thousand islands region.
 The tour included a detailed and entertaining narration of the area and its history.

 Disclaimer: We receive a small commission when you click on one of the links embedded and make a purchase.
 We are appreciative if you do as it helps us to maintain our website.